Why is Thumb Drive Vulnerable?

 - Level Four: All round envelope of absolute protection.

 - All employees must drop off the old media in a secure container.
-The content of the secured containers are collected at regular intervals and carefully destroyed.
+The content of the secured containers is collected at regular intervals and carefully destroyed.

 - An employee training to educate and update them on the latest security threats and safety measures is conducted on an annual basis.